Atakku/fsmp-ae2/guidebook/items-blocks-machines/crank.md

   <IsometricCamera yaw="195" pitch="30" />
 </GameScene>

-The crank is used to power machines when you don't otherwise have access to power (or an <ItemLink id="energy_acceptor" />).
+The crank is used to power machines when you don't otherwise have access to power (or an <ItemLink id="energy_cell" />).
 Early-game struggles, am I right?

 ## Recipe